purplesandbox/TomeRaider/README.md

 In `config.py` make sure to add your database password and user name

-3 - Run APIs
+3 - Run programme

-In (add files names)
+Open and run `main.py`

 ---
 ### **Try TomeRaider** ###
 ---

-Run `user_interactions.py` and get books recommended based on the genre, check what you have in your database, or get a random book recommended if you're not sure what to read next.
+Run `main.py` and get books recommended based on the genre, check what you have in your database, or get a random book recommended if you're not sure what to read next.
 Something you read and liked?
 You can leave a review and a rating!

 **Features to look out for:**